Triple glazing cost

 Benefits of triple glazing

 There are benefits to installing triple glazing in your home, mainly heat insulation but the important thing to remember is that all triple glazing is not the same.
 There are many triple glazed systems available but to really get the maximum benefit, the gaps between the panes of glass should be 16mm and filled with an inert gas like argon.
 Argon gas reduces the heat loss through the panes.
 If the gap is reduced then the thermal performance of the sealed unit is reduced, unless you start to use an expensive gas like krypton.
 So the optimum size of a triple glazed sealed unit should be 4mm glass, 16mm gaps, so in the glazing industry it’s called a 4/16/4/16/4 unit and that equals 44mm in total.
 If you just compare the u-values (heat losses) of the glass then the comparison between 44mm triple unit and a 28mm double glazed unit is large.
-The typical centre pane u-value of the 44mm unit is 0.62, the double glazed unit 1.1, so over a 40% improvement.
+The typical centre pane u-value of a decent 44mm unit is 0.5, the best double glazed unit 1, so a 50% improvement.

 Triple glazing Energy Rating